 1. How much do you know about SEO?

 That’s a fair question, right?
 There’s an entire industry dedicated to understanding and consulting on search engine optimization.
-I’ve been working in SEO for over a decade and I still learn new things all the time.
-Google changes things all the time, it’s hard to keep up.
+Google changes things all the time, and it can be hard to keep up.
 But as a blogger, you should at least know the basics of optimizing your content for search.
 Otherwise, how will you know what factors into Google’s algorithm?
-There are some SEO tools that will certainly make optimization easier, but more important than tools is the general knowledge of how Google & SEO actually work.
+There are some SEO tools that will certainly make optimization easier, but more important than tools is the general knowledge of how Google and SEO actually work.

 Google’s organic rankings are more competitive than ever.
-Your blog post is up against literally millions of others targeting the same topic and key-phrases.
+Your content is up against literally millions of others targeting the same topic and key phrases.
 It’s important for you to know both technical SEO best practices and also on-page SEO best practices.
 If you’re looking to learn more, here are some resources for you:

 2. How often are you posting on your blog?

-“How often should I be posting?” is one of the most common questions I get when working with our SHE Media partners.
-It’s also one of the most common issues I see when first looking at their blogs.
-I always stress that yes, of course, it’s quality over quantity, but also that one of the very first SEO mantras was “content is king”.
+“How often should I be posting?” is one of the most common questions we get when working with our SHE Media partners.
+A lack of consistent publishing on content sites sends a big flag to Google that your blog may not be maintained the way that it should.
+It is, of course, quality over quantity, but also, the more high-quality content you have published, the more authoritative Google will consider you.
 Not all niches require the same rate of content published, but for the typical blogger, your goal should be to publish at least 3-4 high-quality blog posts a week.
-Bloggers in the News biz would aim for higher.
-When I see bloggers publishing content once a week or only several times a month, I have to wonder how serious they are about their brand.
-The question then becomes, will Google consider you authoritative for your subject matter if you rarely publish content?
+Bloggers in the news biz would aim for higher.

 Read more on publishing frequency recommendations.

 3. Is there thin, low-quality content on your blog?